 I think you may need to see some photos to convince you that Svema LN-9 shall have a filter named after it on Instagram.

 LN stands for Lampa Nakalivania (Лампа Накаливания), or tungsten light.

 According to my old photo handbook, this Svema had originally sensitivity of GOST 100 (around ISO 100).
 Went on my balcony … Read the rest

 In the past, AGFA Scientia EM has been used to capture microscope images.
 It has been in production in a number of formats — cut sheet, glass plates, etc. The canister I got is in 35mm size, unperforated.

 If you look it up on the internet, you will find mostly scientific research papers that mention … Read the rest

 Now I may be tempted to talk about Indiana Jones, Star Wars, Back to the Future and The Shining.
 What they don’t have in common is the costumes.
-What they really have in common is that Harrison Ford had part in two of these and hadn’t in the other two.
-All is … Read the rest
+What they really have in common is that Harrison Ford took a part in two of these and hadn’t in the other two.
+All … Read the rest

 Let me share with you my experience with Agfa Aviphot Dia C. Found few boxes of 19?19 cm glass plates and very little information about it on internet.

 A member of www.apug.org answered my general question about this material like that: